GHG measurements confirmed

 Data: The link button (if present) in the right-most column links to the actual data (not all sites have data available).

-This tool maps the locations of current and historic CO2 and CH4 flux measurement locations across the Arctic and Boreal zones.
-We include chamber, eddy covariance, and atmospheric tall towers for greenhouse gas monitoring which complement each other in scale and provide the most comprehensive ground-based measurement of surface-atmosphere exchange fluxes.
-The sites shown here were gathered from community surveys conducted within the context of the EU-funded INTAROS project (www.intaros.eu), and literature syntheses11-14.
-This tool is a culmination of independent efforts that were united in a workshop titled ‘Reconciling historical and contemporary trends in terrestrial carbon exchange of the northern permafrost-zone’ (link: https://arcticdata.io/reconciling-historical-and-contemporary-trends-in-terrestrial-carbon-exchange-of-the-northern-permafrost-zone/ ), funded by the Arctic Data Center (link: https://arcticdata.io) and supported by the Permafrost Carbon Network (link: http://permafrostcarbon.org) .
+The database consolidates basic information about location of the sites and their characteristics, measurement period, contact information, and links to scientific publications, published datasets, and repositories.
+The presented metadata were gathered from community surveys conducted e.g. within the context of the EU-funded INTAROS project and the ERC-synergy project Q-Arctic, extraction of information from existing databases, and literature syntheses.
+This mapping tool presents the results of coordinated independent efforts that were united in a workshop titled ‘Reconciling historical and contemporary trends in terrestrial carbon exchange of the northern permafrost-zone’, funded by the Arctic Data Center and supported by the Permafrost Carbon Network.

 We very much hope you'll find this tool useful.
-If you do, we would appreciate if you would share it with interested colleagues, and help us to maintain and extend the underlying database:
+If you do, please share it with interested colleagues, and help us to maintain and extend the underlying database:

 • Metadata correctness: if you find missing and/or incorrect information for some of the sites listed, please let us know which updates and/or corrections are required.